jrsanjuan/custom-casting-bar/README.md

-# custom-casting-bar
+# Custom Casting Bar
-A custom casting bar add on for World of Warcraft
+Add on for World of Warcraft.
+Modifies the default casting bar and adds a text with the remaining casting time.
+It's also draggable and shows the icon of the spell (configurable)